sensu-plugins/documentation/docs/FAQ.md

 ---
 **Why did you split the repos**

 This was done to simplify the deployment and delivery process.
-When working with a repo as diverse as the community-plugins it's very hard to version and deploy in the methods that we all would like.
+When working with a repo as diverse as the community-plugins it's very hard to version and deploy it in the methods that we all would like.
 Splitting the repo into smaller pieces makes this much easier and more manageable in the long run.

 **Why are the repos named this way**

 The repos are named based up the application, product, or function they are associated with.
 This means that if you use apache, you need only install the *sensu-plugins-apache* gem or clone the repo.
-When it comes to handlers, extensions, and mutators the same convention was used so that in the future if a check or extension is added the repo name won't change.  *Sensu-plugins-pagerduty* is a great example, it may only contain handlers at this time but if in the future we want to add a check of an endpoint we don't need to do anything more than bump the version and update the docs.
+When it comes to handlers and mutators the same convention was used so that in the future if a check is added the repo name won't change.  *Sensu-plugins-pagerduty* is a great example, it may only contain handlers at this time but if in the future we want to add a check of an endpoint we don't need to do anything more than bump the version and update the docs.

 Besides having a standard naming convention makes automation and deployment tools very happy and we all use them right?